bobby3755/MAP/README.md

 ## Tutorials

-For detailed instructions on how to use MAP, refer to the following tutorial:
+For detailed instructions on how to use MAP, refer to the following series tutorial: [To be Updated]

 - [How to add a graph](https://docs.google.com/document/d/1-iP3nXfDRMby8nnmY4JYUhW9uiQGKKAjAcLwx2RPnnk/edit?usp=sharing)